proddata/crate/docs/concepts/storage-consistency.rst

 is derived from the primary key.
 Documents living in tables without a primary key are assigned a unique auto-generated ID automatically when created.

-Each document is routed by its :ref:`routing column <glossary-routing-column>` to one specific shard.
+Each document is routed by its :ref:`routing column <gloss-routing-column>` to one specific shard.
 By default, the :ref:`internal document ID
 <sql_administration_system_column_id>` is used.
 However, this can be configured
 in the table schema (see `Routing`_).